 Going through a divorce is rough.
-It doesn’t matter if you know in your heart that divorce is the best option or if you were blindsided by divorce papers.
-This is a major change in your life, and everything changes going forward.
-Most people are reticent to change.
+It does not matter if you know in your heart that divorce is the best option or if you were blindsided by papers.
+This is a major change in your life.
+Everything changes going forward, and most people find it hard to deal with big life shifts.
 Divorce changes your landscape and your outlook.
-It can be difficult to bear, and you might want to consider joining a divorce support group.
+It can be difficult to bear, so you might want to consider joining a divorce support group.

 What Is a Divorce Support Group?